Decision Making in Avalanche Terrain

 RENTAL GEAR

-Most of the required equipment is available for rent from our affiliate mtnGEAR.
+Most of the required equipment is available for rent from us at mtnGEAR.
 AIARE Participants will receive an exclusive rental discount of 50% beacon, probe and shovel and an additional 20% discount on all rental equipment and clothing.

 AIARE 1 COURSE OBJECTIVES